Posted by Richard Brooks, Partner

 “No amount of money will ever compensate sufferers and their families for a preventable death,” said the 62-year-old.

 “However, it is a real breakthrough that the Government will treat all current and future sufferers of mesothelioma exposed to asbestos during their service under comparable terms as civilians.

 “This payment allows patients with mesothelioma to make arrangements to maximise their quality of life during this terminal illness and to support the family that they leave behind.”

-At Royds, our team has a wealth of experience representing both claimants and defendants in respect of industrial disease claims.
-For more information please visit or email James Millar Craig.
+At Royds, our team has a wealth of experience representing claimants in respect of industrial disease claims.
+For more information please visit our personal injury page.